opennms-forge/mos-cdr-processor/README.md

 Configure using `data/runConfig.json`.
 See `RunConfig` class for more info.
 A sample can be found in `data/runConfig.json`.

-Use `recipients` to set one or more OpenNMS or other Graphite server instances to send messages to.
+Use `recipients` to set one or more OpenNMS instance/shards or other Graphite server instances to send messages to.
 Define `hostName` and `port` for each.
+The script handling Graphite messages in OpenNMS will drop messages unless they can be associated with a node being managed by that OpenNMS instance.

 When run in `watch` mode, the application will watch for any CDR files dropped into the `data/drop` folder (or wherever specified in `runConfig.json`, `dropFolder` parameter).